 ➢ Identify factors essential for systematic and adaptive infrastructure in the transformation of the process of care and education

 ➢ Identify changes needed in policy, accreditation, credentialing, and licensing for health care provision and education

 ➢ Establish a causal connection between health outcomes, education, and collaborative practice

 The proposed work should be completed within a 1-year time period.
-Eligibility criteria requires that individuals are an employee (faculty, staff, administrator, practitioner), student, or intern of a MIPERC academic or practice partner member organization.
-See the MIPERC website for a list of current partner members.
-Note: MIPERC Author Guidelines may be referenced on the MIPERC Member-only webpage.
+Eligibility criteria require that individuals are an employee (faculty, staff, administrator, practitioner), student, or intern of a MIPERC partner member organization.

 MIPERC 2021 Mini-Grant Award Recipients

 Title: Interprofessional Education and Student Understanding of Their Future Roles and Responsibilities as Health Professionals

 Research Team: Andrew Nowak, JD, MS2: CMU College of Medicine Student Collaborator Britanny Hamama, MS2: CMU College of Medicine Student Collaborator Gabrielle Kennelley, MSc, MS2: CMU College of Medicine Student Collaborator Jyotsna Pandey, MD, PhD: CMU College of Medicine, Mentor and Principal Investigator